 - Kathryn Bigelow and violent action films

 So when you start putting together projects, consider how you wish to be perceived at the beginning of your career.
 Do you want to be known for microbudget horror films?
 Or quirky ensemble comedies?
-Or Hispanic action flicks?
+Or Latinx action flicks?
 Or… fill in the blank.
 Most experts recommend that you build your strengths in a couple of key genres.

 Look, you’re a creative soul—you can make whatever you want.
 Just be aware that the industry is going to stick you in a category.